EudyContreras/NodeJS-Server-API-Template/README.md

   <dd>Allows component based code splitting using loadable components for a consistently fast application that dynamically loads the chunks needed at runtime.

   <dt>Typescript</dt>
-  <dd>Write highly scalable, maintainable and self-documented code which is easy-to-debug in large applications and codebases with a highly productive development experience.</dd>
+  <dd>Highly scalable, maintainable and self-documented code which is easy-to-debug in large applications and codebases with a highly productive development experience.</dd>

   <dt>Efficient Compression</dt>
   <dd>Uses lightweight and highly efficient compression methods to provides smallest bundles possible made possible with: Gzip and Brotli compression</dd>